astrivant/polyad/docs/proposals/copolyad.md

 > sustain 1,000 records per second, keep processing in the permitted regions,
 > and stay within the administrator's resource budget.

-The requester would specify where timing starts and ends, how throughput is counted, the measurement window and the permitted error rate.
-Without those definitions, the planner cannot compare alternatives or verify the outcome.
+The requester specifies where timing starts and ends, how throughput is counted, the measurement window and the permitted error rate.
+The planner uses these definitions to compare alternatives and verify the outcome.

 Suppose the authorized capability catalog contains these entries: